What is HRANK?

 HRANK is our own rating system based on research, analysis and experience and is meant to be objective and up-to-date; and free.

-* 1 shared server contains more than 50 websites
+* 1 Shared IP contains more than 50 websites

 As opposed to the majority of existing hosting review companies that base their decisions on uptime check option, we do not offer any software or online tool to monitor your personal website.
 We are for a bigger and much more objective picture when it comes to shared hosting performance.
 Our rating system estimates a hosting company on the basis of several factors, the major of which being